Help! My Website has gone?

 Website Owners Manual

-I provide a website owner’s manual with all Websites projects.
+I provide a website owner’s manual for all Website projects.
 Clients are given their logins and a list of themes and plugins used on the website.

-If a client is maintaining their own site I list details of weekly, monthly and annual tasks, links to training videos and a list of contacts with who to contact if an issue occurs.
+If a client is maintaining their own site, I list details of weekly, monthly, and annual tasks, links to training videos, and a list of contacts to contact if an issue occurs.

-Small businesses do go out of business and sometimes without giving notice.
-Whilst I have no intention of ever closing Lara P you can never know what may happen in life.
+Small businesses do go out of business, sometimes without giving notice.
+Whilst I have no intention of ever closing Lara P., you can never know what may happen in life.

 As a business owner, the only way you can keep full control of your business is by having your own accounts and learning the basics of the products and services you are using in your business.

-Outsourcing is needed in business however, when doing so, be involved and be aware.
+Outsourcing is needed in business; however, be involved and aware when doing so.

-I am currently working with another client, a corporate business of 40 staff.
-They employed an IT company to look after all their computer services including email, domains and hosting.
+I am working with another client, a corporate business with 40 staff members.
+They employed an IT company to provide all their computer services, including email, domains, and hosting.

-They are being ridiculously overcharged but now they can’t fire them as the IT company has never provided them with administrator logins and they won’t hand them over as they know they are going to be fired as soon as they do.
-It’s a nasty situation but these things happen, unfortunately.
+They are being ridiculously overcharged, but they can’t fire them because the IT company has never provided them with administrator logins.
+They won’t hand them over because they know they will be fired as soon as they do.
+It’s a nasty situation, but these things happen, unfortunately.

 This company is paying $30,000 a year to this company because they don’t want to lose their websites and emails.